Amey-Thakur/RESEARCHGATE/README.md

  - Authors: Amey Thakur

----

 ## Text Summarizer

- - [X] Project Goal:  In this project, we propose to implement a web application that can summarize a text or a Wikipedia link.
-We have additionally been given an opportunity to compare different methods of summarization.
+ - [X] **Project Goal:  In this project, we propose to implement a web application that can summarize a text or a Wikipedia link.
+We have additionally been given an opportunity to compare different methods of summarization.**

    * [GitHub Repository](https://www.researchgate.net/deref/https%3A%2F%2Fgithub.com%2FAmey-Thakur%2FTEXT-SUMMARIZER) | [Web Application](https://www.researchgate.net/deref/http%3A%2F%2Ftextssummarizer.herokuapp.com)